MeganBeckett/rstudio_instructor_exam/README.md

   - A [PDF](rstudio-exam-supp-material.pdf) containing the learner person and concept map.

 **2. Slides**
-- A [PDF](databases-in-r-slides.pdf) of the slides I will be using for the lesson presentation.
+- A [PDF](databases-in-r-slides.pdf) of the slides I will be using for the lesson presentation (including formative assessments).

 **3. Exercises**
 - Scaffolded [exercises](/exercises) for participants to complete in class to put into practice what we've covered in the lesson.